 How can mobile phones help the environmental movement?
 Can mobile phones revolutionize how we care for the planet…and improve people’s lives in the process?
 Read on to find out.

 Dale Weaver of Salt Lake City, UT, writes: I’ve heard that global health organizations are now using cell phones to collect public health information, especially in the developing world.
 For instance, mobile phone data can help track the spread of disease.
 Are there any efforts like this for environmental work?
 How can cell phones benefit conservation?

-Eddie Game conservation planning specialist with The Nature Conservancy, replies:
+Eddie Game lead scientist for the Asia Pacific Region with The Nature Conservancy, replies:

 Protecting the environment depends on finding solutions that also improve people’s lives, especially for the billions worldwide who still live in poverty.
 Promising solutions exist, but how do we know if they’re working, and how can we improve them?
 For conservation to succeed, we need to know the answers to questions such as: Do communities involved with conservation projects have improved food security?
 What are their economic opportunities??
 Are their livestock healthier?
 Do men and women perceive the project the same?